genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/0b_web-environment-setup.md

 docker exec -it gsf bash
 ```

-Now try logging as "alpha" and running "mon" to monitor the platform services.
+Now try logging in as **alpha** and running `mon` to monitor the platform services.
 ```shell
 su - alpha

 mon
 ```

-You must see all processes up and running or in stand by mode.
+You must see all processes up and running or in standby mode.

 <!-- Download this [WSL distro](https://genesisglobal.jfrog.io/artifactory/community-uploads/web-training-wsl.zip), unzip it and import it into WSL:
 - As a reminder, create a local folder where you want to run the distro, e.g., "C:\wsl\distros\web-training-distro\".
 Unzip the package downloaded there and, from a command line, cd into that folder then run: